DFE-Digital/rsd-frontdoor/docs/complete_fd_rules.md

 **6 - 2025-08-20**
 - add privacy notice, groups, service support (LAs and URNs) in production
-- add `/projects/{project_id}/academy-urn` to all environments using a wildcard match.
+- add `/projects/{project_id}/academy-urn` to all environments using a regex match.
 GET and POST requests expected for creating urns.
-Wildcard: `projects/*/academy-urn`
+RegEx: `projects/*/academy-urn`
 - for tighter checks, we could consider RegEx: `^\/projects\/([0-9a-f]{8}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{12})\/academy-urn$`

 **5 - 2025-08-15** - add privacy notice and groups routes, and add feature flag to service support (LAs and URNs) in production